CROSSINGPOINTS CERTIFICATE IN OCCUPATIONAL STUDIES (CCOS)

 Welcome to the Certificate in Occupational Studies (CCOS) Program at The University of Alabama!
 The CrossingPoints Certificate in Occupational Studies (CCOS) is a non-degree certificate program for young adults with intellectual disabilities interested in pursuing postsecondary education at The University of Alabama.
 CCOS seeks to provide students with intellectual disabilities with high-quality and inclusive college experience.
 Upon completing the CCOS program, you will earn a Certificate in Occupational Studies, a non-degree credential.

 - Successfully complete individualized academic enrichment goals by earning passing grades in UA courses that provide inclusive supports and will be measured by the CCOS Satisfactory Academic Progress (SAP) rubric.

-- Demonstrate capacity for self-determination and self-management that also include making sound decisions on personal wellness and socialization as evidenced in earning a rating of Satisfactory as measured by a rubric drawn from the Positive Choices curriculum.
+- Demonstrate capacity for self-determination and self-management that also includes making sound decisions on personal wellness and socialization, as evidenced in earning a rating of Satisfactory, measured by a rubric drawn from the Positive Choices curriculum.

 - Gain practical experiences performing essential skills related to their chosen careers as paid employees in community-based employment settings.